GLOBAL MARKETS-Dollar, stocks gain after strong U.S. GDP

 By Herbert Lash

-NEW YORK, Jan 30 The dollar strengthened and global equity markets rebounded on Thursday after data showed the U.S. economy with plenty of momentum in the last quarter of 2013, boding well for continued growth and strong corporate earnings.
+NEW YORK, Jan 30 The dollar strengthened and global equity markets rebounded on Thursday after data showed the U.S. economy with plenty of momentum in the last quarter of 2013, boding well for continued growth and support for corporate earnings.

-Turmoil in emerging markets eased, as the hard-hit Turkish lira and South African rand rebounded.
-Russia's central bank pledged unlimited foreign exchange interventions if the rouble strays outside its target band.

-The rouble hit record lows against the euro early in the session, while the rand slid to multi-year troughs before rebounding.
-Moves earlier in the week by Turkey, South Africa and India to staunch capital flight had failed.

-Emerging market currencies have felt the heat ever since the U.S. Federal Reserve said it would begin to trim its stimulus, a program that has injected more than $3 trillion into the U.S. economy and world markets since the financial crisis.

-The initial reading of 3.2 percent growth in U.S. gross domestic product for the fourth quarter, combined with the 4.1 percent pace in the third quarter, resulted in the biggest half-year increase since the second half of 2003.
+The initial reading of 3.2 percent gross domestic product growth for the fourth quarter, combined with the 4.1 percent pace in the third quarter, resulted in the biggest half-year increase since the second half of 2003.

 The strong GDP number, in line with economists' expectations, led equity markets in Europe to turn around and stocks on Wall Street to open higher.
-U.S. stocks advanced broadly, with the Nasdaq composite rising more than 1 percent.
+The dollar rose against a basket of currencies and revived the appeal of the greenback against the safe-haven yen and Swiss franc.

+Turmoil in emerging markets also eased, as the Turkish lira and South African rand rebounded.
+Russia's central bank pledged unlimited foreign exchange interventions if the rouble strays outside its target range.

+Emerging market currencies have been pressured ever since the U.S. Federal Reserve said it would begin to trim its massive bond buying, a program that has injected money into the U.S. economy and bolstered markets around the world.

 "There's a lot of concern over what's happening overseas but in the domestic (U.S.) market GDP was pretty strong," said Cam Albright, director of asset allocation at Wilmington Trust Investment Advisors in Wilmington, Delaware.
 "If you see growth in the economy pointing to higher earnings growth, that will give markets more confidence in the United States."